White-tailed deer: Farming

 In New Zealand, the United States, and Canada, white-tailed deer are kept as livestock, and are extensively as well as intensively farmed for their meat, antlers, and pelts.
 The industry for farming white-tailed deer has grown significantly in the past two decades.
-In recent years, sales of white-tailed deer has generated up to $44 million in revenue.
+In recent years, sales of white-tailed deer have generated up to $44 million in revenue.
 They are a good business venture because they have a high fertility rate and long reproductive life, can tolerate all weather, can be raised on land that is not suitable for agriculture and offer many by-products that can be sold.
-The North-American white-tail deer industry is split between breeding farms and hunting ranches.
+The North American white-tailed deer industry is split between breeding farms and hunting ranches.
 While some people care about the by-products produced by the deer, some people just care for the pursuit of a hunt.
-In the United States alone, around 13-14 million hunting licenses are sold every year.
+In the United States alone, around 13–14 million hunting licenses are sold every year.
 This could be a very profitable industry, especially considering the invasiveness of this species and the rate they have shown they are able to reproduce.
 However, this industry could have great repercussions on the ecosystem the farms are placed in because overpopulation of deer causes damage to local fauna.

 Deer–vehicle collisions

-Motor vehicle collisions with deer are a serious problem in many parts of the animal's range, especially at night and during rutting season, causing injuries and fatalities among both deer and humans.
+Motor vehicle collisions with deer are a significant issue in many parts of their range, especially at night and during rutting season, causing injuries and fatalities among both deer and humans.
 Vehicular damage can be substantial in some cases.
 In the United States, such collisions increased from 200,000 in 1980 to 500,000 in 1991.
 By 2009, the insurance industry estimated 2.4 million deer–vehicle collisions had occurred over the past two years, estimating damage cost to be over 7 billion dollars and 300 human deaths.
-Despite the alarming high rate of these accidents, the effect on deer density is still quite low.
+Despite the high rate of these accidents, the effect on deer density is still quite low.
 Vehicle collisions of deer were monitored for two years in Virginia, and the collective annual mortality did not surpass 20% of the estimated deer population.

 Many techniques have been investigated to prevent roadside mortality.
 Fences or road under- or over- passes have been shown to decrease deer-vehicle collisions, but are expensive and difficult to implement on a large scale.
 Roadside habitat modifications could also successfully decrease the number of collisions along roadways.
 An essential procedure in understanding factors resulting in accidents is to quantify risks, which involves the driver's behavior in terms of safe speed and ability to observe the deer.
 Some have suggested that reducing speed limits during the winter months when deer density is exceptionally high would likely reduce deer-vehicle collisions, but this may be an impractical solution.